9 Summer Jobs for Teachers: How to Make Extra Money When School’s Out

 1. Teach English as a Second Language

 Want to strengthen your teaching skills while earning some extra money?
-Look for opportunities to tutor ESL students both locally and online.
+Look for opportunities to tutor english as a second language (ESL) students locally and online.

 Look for large corporations in your area that may relocate foreign employees to your city, and inquire whether they need a freelance ESL tutor to help their staff brush up on their language skills.
-Or go online and connect with students all over the world through sites like GoFluent and ISUS.
+Or go online and connect with students all over the world through sites like GoFluent and I Speak U Speak.

 2. Teach Abroad